 7 – Keep Quiet and Blend in

 This is especially important if you’re working on a corporate job as it’s best to go unnoticed so that you don’t distract from the main event.
 Move slowly and quietly, and blend in by wearing similar clothes to the people you will be taking photos of.

 8 – Catch People in the Moment

-In this photo below, a friend walked into a festival office, sat down on a box of t-shirts exhausted, put his hands on his head and rocked his head back.
+In this photo below, a friend walked into a festival office.
+He sat, exhausted, on a box of t-shirts, put his hands on his head and rocked it back.
 I brought up my film camera, composed the shot and took it as soon as he looked back at me.

-9 – Move Around you Subjects
+9 – Move Around Your Subjects

-Get up and walk around your subjects until you have them positioned how you’d like and then take the photo.
-A set of photos all taken from the same seat can be pretty boring and predictable so movement helps to change things up.
+Get up and walk around your subjects until you have them positioned how you’d like, then take the photo.
+An entire set of photos taken from the same seat tends to be boring and predictable – movement helps to mix things up.

 10 – Shoot in Burst Mode